Flagsmith/flagsmith-docs/docs/deployment/locally-api.md

 #### Database Environment Variables

-- `DATABASE_URL`: required by develop and production environments, should be a standard format database url e.g. postgres://user:password@host:port/db_name
+- `DATABASE_URL`: (required) configure the database to connect to.
+Should be a standard format database url e.g. postgres://user:password@host:port/db_name
+- `REPLICA_DATABASE_URLS`: (optional) configure an optional number of read replicas.
+Should be a comma separated list of standard format database urls. e.g. postgres://user:password@replica1.db.host/flagsmith,postgres://user:password@replica2.db.host/flagsmith

 You can also provide individual variables as below.
 Note that if a `DATABASE_URL` is defined, it will take precedent and the below variables will be ignored.